-Bennett’s Fresh Roast (2011 Bayside Parkway, Fort Myers) was our third stop in our 4 hour Sanibel/Captiva food-escapade, Schnapper’s Hots & the Bubble Room were stops 1 & 2.
+Bennett’s Fresh Roast (2011 Bayside Parkway, Fort Myers) was our third stop in our 4-hour Sanibel/Captiva food-escapade; Schnapper’s Hots & the Bubble Room were stops 1 & 2.
 We’re here exclusively for freshly made donuts.
-We ask the only logical question, what’s the most popular doughnut at Bennett’s?
+So we ask the only logical question, what’s the most popular doughnut at Bennett’s?

 I’m pretty sure I could have guessed the Maple Bacon Donut because it was a thing of beauty with real bacon made daily, not that freeze-dried and then nuked bacon going around.

-My friend Joakinn asks for a Glazed & a Boston Creme Donut while I order up a Glazed, Maple Bacon, and a Maple Toffee Crunch for Marcela.
-We have them packed up together, and I take a Glazed Donut test bite in the car on the way to our next stop.
+My friend Joakinn asks for a Glazed & a Boston Creme Donut while I order a Glazed, Maple Bacon, and a Maple Toffee Crunch for Marcela.
+We have them packed up, and I take a Glazed Donut test bite in the car on the way to our next stop.

 It was a great sneak peek but did not prepare me for the Maple Bacon, which was off the charts.
-The Maple Toffee Crunch (Heath Bar) Doughnut was received well by Marcela, but the Boston Creme’s fate was less glamorous.
-Some ants hiding out in my kitchen found it and had their way with it, those heathens.
+Marcela received the Maple Toffee Crunch (Heath Bar) Doughnut well, but the Boston Creme’s fate was less glamorous.
+Some ants hiding in my kitchen found it and had their way with it, those heathens.

-The Bennett’s Fresh Roast location at Sanibel is closed but you can still hit up their Fort Myers location, which is going strong.
+The Bennett’s Fresh Roast location at Sanibel is closed, but you can still hit up their Fort Myers location, which is going strong.